polkadot-developers/knowledgebase/current/integrate/subkey.md

 Signature verifies correctly.
 ```

+> Note: `echo` appends a newline character to the end of strings.
+Therefore, if you verify a
+message that was signed elsewhere, e.g. Polkadot JS, then you will need to use `echo -n` to remove
+the newline character and verify the correct message.

 ## Generating Node Keys

-You can generate a node libp2p key by the following:
+You can generate a node's libp2p key by the following:

 ```bash
 # Usage